Wael1122/waa/Neofetch-vs-Screenfetch.md

 ### Useless `cat` usage.

 Screenfetch calls the external program `cat` when it's totally unnecessary.
 As of me writing this wiki page there are 10~ unnecessary uses of `cat` in Screenfetch.
-They can all easily be avoided by replacing the word `cat` with `< `.
+They can all easily be avoided by replacing the word `cat` with `< `. `<` is a bash builtin and doesn't spawn external programs.

 ```sh
 # Screenfetch